 And keeping the area your pets are in makes a huge difference.
 Chicken coops are messy and smelly, making them hard to keep clean.
 I lined my walls and floor with linoleum to help keep it clean.
 Use a fly strip in the summer to help control flies.
 They can transmit parasites as well as rodents.
 Keep all of your feed under wraps to be sure there are no mice or rats feasting on the feed.
 All these matters will increase the effectiveness of this natural dewormer for dogs and cats.

 Effectiveness of This Dewormer

 The main ingredient is the food-grade Diatomaceous Earth.
 It is made of crushed diatoms, coral-like creatures that have the structure of tiny crystal shards when crushed.
-The shards are so small that they can’t hurt you or your pets, but they can do a lot of damage to invertebrates.
+The shards are so small that they can’t hurt you or your pets, but they can damage invertebrates.
 They can irritate eyes and nasal passages but are just dusty on your skin.
-On a flea or tick though, it will form crisscross scores on the shell, either dehydrating the insect or drowning them, depending on if it’s use with water or not.
+On a flea or tick though, it will form crisscross scores on the shell, either dehydrating the insect or drowning them, depending on if it’s used with water or not.
 There is no chemical for the pest to become immune to, so it can be used with success every time.

 Deworming is a part of raising animals so why not try a natural dewormer for dogs, cats, and other animals?